 Military and government communications.
-In 2003, the UK MoD selected Astrium Services to deliver a global military satellite communication service for its next-generation Skynet 5 programme.
+In 2003, the UK Minsitry of Defence selected Astrium Services to deliver a global military satellite communication service for its next-generation Skynet 5 programme.
 This contract, pursuant to which Astrium Services owns and operates the UK military satellite communication infrastructure, allows the UK MoD to place orders and to pay for services as required.
 Offering a catalogue of services, Astrium Services delivers tailored end-to-end in-theatre and back-tobase communication solutions for voice, data and video services, ranging from a single voice channel to a complete turnkey system incorporating terminals and network management.
 The first three Skynet 5 satellites were launched in 2007 and 2008, enabling the UK MoD to pronounce full operational service in 2009.
-In 2010, the contract was extended by 30 months, including the manufacturing, launch, testing and operation of a fourth satellite Skynet 5D, which was launched at the end of 2012.
+In 2010, the contract was extended by 30 months, including the manufacturing, launch, testing and operation of a fourth satellite Skynet 5D, which entered service on 2 April 2013.

 In Germany, a team led by Astrium Services is providing Germany's first dedicated satellites for a secure communication network.
 Two military-frequency satellites and a comprehensive user ground terminal segment give the German Armed Forces (Bundeswehr) a secure information resource for use by units on deployed missions, with voice, fax, data, video and multimedia applications.
-With the first satellite (ComSat Bw1) launched in 2009, the second (ComSat Bw2) in 2010, and user terminals deployed in theatre, the system commenced operations in 2010.
-Astrium Services, through a joint venture with ND Satcom operates the system on a long-term basis and provides additional capacity from commercial operators.
+With the first satellite (ComSat Bw1) launched in 2009, the second (ComSat

+Bw2) in 2010, and user terminals deployed in theatre, the system commenced operations in 2010.
+Astrium Services, through its subsidiary ND Satcom, operates the system on a long-term basis and provides additional capacity from commercial operators.